 © All Rights Reserved mohn

-Situated on the banks of the Orange River, Upington is the largest town in Northern Cape province.
+Situated on the banks of the Orange River, Upington is a town in Northern Cape province.
 It is a gateway to Kgalagadi Transfrontier Park, in particular the Kalahari Gemsbok section, as well as a base from which to visit Augrabies Falls.

 There is a regular overnight train service with TransNamib, the national railway company of Namibia, from Upington to Windhoek in Namibia via Keetmanshoop.
 The total trip takes about 26 hours.
 Although the domestic service from Keetmanshoop to Windhoek rides every day except Saturdays, the train between Upington and Keetmanshoop only rides on two days: from Upington on Sundays and Thursdays at 5:00am arriving 11 and a half hours later in Keetmanshoop and from the latter on Wednesdays and Saturdays around 9:00am, taking well over 12 hours to reach Upington.